 - You’ve installed Linux and want to reformat your drive and repartition it only for Chrome OS

-- You tried Powerwashing your Chromebook and it didn’t solve the problem
+- You tried Powerwashing it and it didn’t solve the problem

 Here’s how to do a full recovery on your Chromebook:

-Step 2: Log in to your Chromebook and launch the Chrome browser.
+Step 2: Log in to your account and launch the Chrome browser.
 Type “chrome://imageburner” into the address bar (omnibar), and you’ll get instructions on how to create a recovery drive for your Chromebook.

 Step 3: After you’ve read the instructions, go ahead and press “Esc + Refresh + Power (yes, the power button)” until your device enters recovery mode.